Hertz Global Holdings, Inc. [HTZ] – it’s time to buy. Check out key Indicators

-The Hertz Global Holdings, Inc. traded at the price of $15.93 with 634782 shares were bought and sold during the latest trading session.
+The Hertz Global Holdings, Inc. traded at the price of $15.63 with 3.84 million shares were bought and sold during the latest trading session.
 Over the period of the last 3 months, the average trading volume of HTZ shares recorded 2.31M.

 Hertz Global Holdings, Inc. [NYSE:HTZ]: Analyst Rating and Earnings